 2. Next, flip the table upside down and trim the legs down accordingly with a saw.
 (Or you can unscrew the legs from the table top and trim them down, whichever way is easiest for you.)
 You will notice the legs are hollow.
 Later you will fill that in.

-3).
-Measure the width between each leg and cut two pieces of MDF board to size.
+3. After that measure the width between each leg and cut two pieces of MDF board to size.
 You will also need to cut square pieces to fill the hollow legs.

-5).
-Sand the edges of all pieces before mounting.
+5. Next, sand the edges of all pieces before mounting.

-7).
-Now, with wood glue fill in the hollow legs with the pre cut wood pieces from Step 3.
+7. Now, with wood glue fill in the hollow legs with the pre-cut wood pieces from Step 3.